akshay161099/Cracking-the-Coding-Interview-problems/README.md

 ### Linked List:

-2.1 Rmove Dups: Write code to remove duplicates from an unsorted linked list.
+2.1 Remove Dups: Write code to remove duplicates from an unsorted linked list.
     FOLLOW UP
     How would you solve this problem if a temporary buffer is not allowed?